Culture and art heritage

 From 2014-2016, we provided support for the major project at the St. Nicholas Museum, “Rode Altarpiece in Closeup”, focusing on the conservation of the grand late medieval retable of the main altar.
 This is one of the grandest and best-preserved late medieval northern German panelled altars anywhere in Europe.
 It came to Tallinn in 1481 and has been in its position for over 500 years.
 The altarpiece is 6 metres wide and close to 3.5 metres high when fully open.
 The conservation work could be witnessed on the spot at the museum.

 The Rode Altarpiece research and conservation project drew acclaim from several key sources.
+The project has won Europe’s most prestigious heritage conservation prize in the category of research.
+As part of the prize, 29 recipients from 18 countries were honoured, who were selected by panels consisting of independent experts from out of 202 competing projects that were nominated by individuals and organizations from 39 European countries.
 The Museum Council at the Estonian Ministry of Culture named “Rode Altarpiece in Closeup” as the best science-related endeavour of 2016.

 In 2010-2013 Merko supported the restoration of the work “Driving the salesmen and money-changers out of the temple” by Hieronymos Boschi (around 1450-1516), belonging among the most intriguing masters of art history will be financed as the first priority.
 In 2013 Merko supported the exhibition “When the Artist Met Clio.
 Historical Scenes from the 19th Century”.
 It is the first art event to bring together the historical illustrations created and collected in Estonia during the 19th century.